Norlock/nvim-traveller-rs/README.md

 # Nvim traveller port
 This is a port of the nivm-traveller plugin written in Lua.
-However I'm not a particular fan of scripted languages so I used nvim-oxi for this project.
-Shoutout to: https://github.com/noib3/nvim-oxi
+However I'm not a particular fan of scripted languages so I used neo-api-rs for this project.

 ## Startup (dev settings)
 - Run `./prepare.sh` to setup the symlink to the lua directory